 I am a producer, mixing engineering, and session drummer based in New York City.
-I specialize in pop/hybrid productions (pop, dance, hip-hop) and folk music, and I am looking to take your music to the next level.
+I specialize in pop/hybrid productions, rock, and folk music,.

 As a producer I can either take your demo to a finished and polished master, or provide you with tracks/beats for your next project.
 I work closely with very skilled songwriters from around the country to come up with ideas for songs.
 With clients based in Boston, New York, LA, and Nashville; I assure you that distance and communication will not be an issue when working with me.

 While I specialize in electronic music (including pop, dance, hip-hop, etc), I also have a great amount of experience with folk music.
 I have a keen ear for these styles, and I work closely with my artist to create a piece of work that is truly genuine, relevant, and something they can call their own.